Hindringham Hall Gardens

 Snowdrop, bluebell and cyclamen are grown under the large chestnut trees and there is a daffodil walk between the Moat and medieval fishponds with more than 32 varieties.
 Decking leads into a marshy quagmire where various bog plants thrive.
 A stream garden is planted with Hosta, hemerocallis, hellibores and hundreds of primula.

 The Hall and surrounding pergolas are clad with roses, wisteria and clematis.
 There are formal flower beds on the West Lawn which is separated from the Wild Garden by a Victorian Nut tunnel.
 September heralds the flowering of the Autumn border and a carpet of colchicum.
-We propagate our own plants in an Edwardian greenhouse and any surplus is available for sale in the Tearoom.
+Vegetables are propogated first in an Edwardian greenhouse and any surplus is available for sale in the Tearoom.

-2018- Hindringham Hall and Garden - April to September.
-Disabled access.
+2018- Hindringham Hall and Garden - Wednesday morning and Sunday afternoon from April to October.
+Disabled access for wheelchairs that can cope with gravel.
 Tea room.
 Plant sales.
 Guided tours of House and Gardens by appointment.

 See website for all opening details.